DiasporaResearch/dementia-risk-prediction-Indonesia/questionnaire/questionnaire_template.md

-# DEMPRED-ID Structured Questionnaire — Template
+# INGAT-ID Structured Questionnaire  Template

 **Instructions for research assistants:** Administer face-to-face in Bahasa Indonesia after written informed consent.
 Complete Sections A–F with the participant; Section G (cognitive screening) is administered directly to the participant; Section H (IQCODE) is completed with the accompanying informant separately from the participant, ideally out of the participant's hearing.